Though the hit HGTV show “Fixer Upper” has finished airing its fifth and final season, stars Chip and Joanna Gaines aren’t going away anytime soon.

 The first episode aired on HGTV on May 23, 2013.

-The couple tied the knot after meeting in 2001.
+The couple tied the knot two years after meeting in 2001.

 Joanna had worked for her father's Firestone business and starred in its television commercials, Country Living reported.